 Our area’s K-12 schools are excellent, and they place a high priority on developing young people with the skills and attitudes today’s successful companies need.
 Findlay and Hancock County are also well-served by a variety of higher-education providers from traditional colleges to technical schools, giving residents and employers local options for everything from vocational training to graduate degrees.

-The Findlay-based Owens Community College, Brown Mackie College, and the high school-level Millstream Career Center provide career-focused education in high-demand areas such as welding, engineering, computer-aided design, automation control, fluid power hydraulics, office administration, and nutrition science — ensuring that local businesses have a steady supply of knowledgeable, motivated workers.
+The Findlay-based Owens Community College and the high school-level Millstream Career Center provide career-focused education in high-demand areas such as welding, engineering, computer-aided design, automation control, fluid power hydraulics, office administration, and nutrition science — ensuring that local businesses have a steady supply of knowledgeable, motivated workers.